-- sole in-house lawyer; - team comprising a number of in-house lawyers with the general rule being that the larger the organisation, the more in-house lawyers; - team comprising a mix of in-house lawyers, compliance and/or risk staff.
+- sole in-house lawyer; - team comprising a number of in-house lawyers as may be the case with larger organisations; - team comprising a mix of in-house lawyers, compliance and/or risk staff is increasingly on the rise.

 Structure

 Where the in-house legal team comprises more than one lawyer, typically there is a General Counsel or Head of Legal, reporting to the CEO or Managing Director.
 The General Counsel or Head of Legal will have responsibility for managing the legal team.
 In larger organisations with a sizeable in-house legal team, there may be several General Counsel reporting to the Group General Counsel or a General Counsel with one or more Deputy General Counsel.